 Although some dismiss its fruit as merely “edible,” the salal berry can be a sweet treat.
 Look for the shade-grown bushes that tend to produce larger, juicier fruit.
 A key food staple for Native Americans, salal berries were a main ingredient in pemmican, early Power Bars made of dried berries, salmon, fish oil and nuts.
 The most common shrub-layer plant in our region, its purple to black berries have a long season, July through December.
 Don’t be put off by the fruit’s sticky coating, which can attract forest fuzz.

 Kathryn True is a nature and environment writer living on Vashon Island.
 The co-author of Nature in the City: Seattle can be reached at kathryntrue.com.

 Seattle.
 Visit environmental learning centers at Discovery Park, Seward Park and Camp Long to ask naturalists which berries are ripe and where.
-Ask if you need help with identification.
+The trails at Magnuson Park is a great place for blackberry picking.
 For directions, special events and hours, visit seattle.gov/parks

 Bellevue.
 Bridle Trails State Park.
 More than 20 miles of trails with plentiful unsprayed Himalayan blackberries — look under the power lines for the biggest bramble patches.
 Check out parks.wa.gov for more info.

 North Seattle.
+Hamlin Park in Shoreline is a great place to forage huckleberries.
 Carkeek Park is home to all the berries on this list.
 Ask naturalists in the environmental learning center for help in finding or identifying berries.
 For directions, special events and hours, visit seattle.gov/parks.